Saisrnivas-s575720/show-Srinivas/README.md

 | Cilian Murphy| Pin to point | 48 |
 | RDJ|Experinced and favourite| 59 |
 | Emily blunt | Characterisation| 41 |
+---
+---
+## Favorite Quotes
+> "Man needs his difficulties because they are necessary to enjoy success."
+_A.
+P. J. Abdul Kalam_

+> "To live is the rarest thing in the world.
+Most people exist, that is all."
+Oscar wilde_